trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+Fix: Find button in LDraw editor (r867)
+ * Find button added to LDraw editor.
+The find dialogue will open with the word currently under the cursor.
+Therefore, an efficient use pattern is to place the cursor above the word you wish to search and click the search button.
 Fix: Display message for mixed page size and orientation (r866)
  * When previewing a pdf export, the user has to option to present or suppress the message indicating there are different orientations and/or sizes in the preview.
 The Qt print preview does not play well with mixed pages sizes.
 This message informs the user of this fact.
+Additional Cleanup.
 Fix: Misplaced submodel occurrence (r865)
  * When a submodel ends with a single step and the next to the last step is a multi-step, the submodel occurrence number (if used more than 1x in the parent model) is placed both at the multi-step and the last step in the child model.
 Under this scenario, the corrected behaviour places the occurrence number only at the last step.
-Cleanup.

 LPub3D 2.0.17.863.2